HaArLiNsH/TextureReplacerReplaced/README.md

 You can assign one of these suits (and their elements, suit,helmet,visor and jetpack) for each of these situations :

-* EVAground Atmo : Out Of Vehicle, On the Ground, With Atmosphere",
+* EVAground Atmo : Out Of Vehicle, On the Ground, With Atmosphere,
-* EVAground NoAtmo : Out Of Vehicle, On the Ground, Without Atmosphere",
+* EVAground NoAtmo : Out Of Vehicle, On the Ground, Without Atmosphere,
-* EVAspace : Out Of Vehicle, In Space",
+* EVAspace : Out Of Vehicle, In Space,
-* IVA Safe : In Vehicle, Safe (landed or in orbit)",
+* IVA Safe : In Vehicle, Safe (landed or in orbit),
-* IVA Unsafe : In Vehicle, UnSafe (flying)"
+* IVA Unsafe : In Vehicle, UnSafe (flying)

 You can also configure the color and the reflection color of the 3 visors.
 This setting will affect how your visor custom texture will appear.
 TRR is  provided with 3 visor textures with different transparency level